 “Golf is one of the more popular pastimes in this country.”
 The popularity of the sport has increased tremendously in recent years and now thousands of people are having golf lessons in los angeles as well as other cities.
-As play on the golf course has increased, so have golf related injuries.
+As play on the golf course has increased, so have golf-related injuries.
 Golfers know that “poor shots end in sand-traps, roughs and higher handicaps.”
-But most golfers and many lawyers do not realize that stray shots can also end in serious injuries and large lawsuits.

-Golf related injuries result from errant shots, reckless swings, overturned golf carts and thrown clubs.
-Few people associated with golf courses are immune from the hazards of the golfing accident-players, caddies, spectators, passing motorists and even adjacent homeowners.
+Golf-related injuries result from errant shots, reckless swings, overturned golf carts and thrown clubs.
+Few people associated with golf courses are immune from the hazards of the golfing accident-players.
+In addition to caddies, spectators, passing motorists and even adjacent homeowners.
 With insurance becoming increasingly expensive or largely unavailable, “the legal implications of such accidents are vitally important to golfers, golf courses and insurers.”

 II.
 GOLFERS HIT BY ERRANT GOLF BALLS

 The most common golf course injuries are those that involve players.
 Case law suggests that injured plaintiffs often sue to recover for injuries.
 That is when an errant golf ball hit the eye of the plaintiff.
 Negligence principles usually govern a civil action brought by an injured golfer.
 Actionable negligence may arise from an omission or commission of an act.
 That is if a reasonable person could foresee that the act or omission might cause injury to another.
 “This principle is often applied where the negligence is predicated on a voluntary undertaking.”

 In a situation where an errant golf ball struck a person, the general rule is that the golfer hitting the ball is under a duty to exercise ordinary care; for the safety of persons reasonably within the zone of danger of being where the ball can strike them.